-- the Financial Conduct Authority (formerly the Financial Services Authority) - the Health and Safety Executive - the Environment Agency - Her Majesty's Chief Inspector of Education Children's Services and Skills - the Secretary of State for Education - the Office of Qualifications and Examinations Regulation.
+- the Financial Conduct Authority (formerly the Financial Services Authority) - the Health and Safety Executive - the Environment Agency - His Majesty's Chief Inspector of Education Children's Services and Skills - the Secretary of State for Education - the Office of Qualifications and Examinations Regulation.

 A full list can be obtained from the charity, Protect or the BEIS (Department for Business, Energy and Industrial Strategy) list on the www.gov.uk website.
 The DBEIS list contains a description of the type of matter covered by each prescribed body.
-Alternatively, a whistle-blower may contact their professional association or trade union representative for guidance.
+Alternatively, you may contact their professional association or trade union representative for guidance.

-10. Data Protection
+10.Data Protection

-When an individual makes a disclosure, the Headteacher/named governor will process any personal data collected in accordance with the school's data protection policy.
+When you make a disclosure, the headteacher/named governor will process any personal data collected in accordance with our data protection policy.
 Data collected from the point at which the individual makes the report is held securely and accessed by, and disclosed to, individuals only for the purposes of dealing with the disclosure.

-11. Contacts
+11.Contacts

-The school's appointed Governor for this purpose is: Mrs Mel Stone.
+Our appointed Governor for this purpose is: Mrs M Stone.